Modest rise in asking prices for tickets to Seahawks game Saturday suggests possible ‘playoff fatigue’

 On Tuesday, as first reported on ESPN, some Seahawks playoff tickets listed for sale by the team on Ticketmaster appeared to have declined by 30 percent in their asking prices.

 Ticket fatigue has been common for teams throughout the sports world, even those that don’t win many championships.
-Atlanta Braves fans became known for it in the late-1990s when a record string of division titles yielded only one World Series and led to plenty of empty seats for early round playoff matchups.
+Atlanta Braves fans became known for it in the late 1990s when a record string of division titles yielded only one World Series and led to plenty of empty seats for early round playoff matchups.

 As was the case with those Braves fans, Lawrence feels there might be some “been there, done that” gripping Seahawks supporters in this early round.